colcon/colcon.readthedocs.org/reference/verb/test-result.rst

 ``test-result`` - Summarize Test Results
 ========================================

-The ``test-result`` verb is summarizing the results of previous run tests.
+The ``test-result`` verb summarizes the results of previous run tests.
 It is provided by the ``colcon-test-result`` package.

 Command line arguments